-We have a small number of CCTV cameras on campus, for security purposes, such as by Facilities area where our minibuses are kept and, in our Assessment, & Rehabilitation Unit as an unobtrusive way to monitor students being assessed.
-Although it is not standard practice in a very limited number of instances live feed CCTV may be used in a student's bedroom, if this is the case with your young person then you will be asked to consent to this.
+We have a small number of CCTV cameras on campus, for security purposes, such as by Facilities area where our minibuses are kept and, a live feed in our Assessment, & Rehabilitation Unit as an unobtrusive way to monitor Patients being assessed.
+Where CCTV may be used in a Patient's bedroom, we will seek consent for this usage.